-20. Restrictions and Compulsory Transfer and Redemption
+21. Restrictions and Compulsory Transfer and Redemption

-The ACD may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no shares are acquired or held by any person in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory.
-In this connection, the ACD may, inter alia, reject in its discretion any application for the purchase, sale, transfer or switching of shares.
+- 21.1 The ACD may compulsorily convert, switch, redeem or cancel Shares where to do so is considered by the ACD to be in the best interests of Shareholders.
+In this event, the ACD will give Shareholders at least 60 days' notice before carrying out the conversion, switch, redemption or cancellation. - 21.2 The ACD may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no shares are acquired or held by any person: - in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 21.2.2 in breach of requirement for the holding of shares as specified in this Prospectus.

+In this connection, the ACD may, inter alia, reject in its discretion any application for the purchase, sale, transfer or conversion of shares.